 Everyday, through sustained postures at work, hobbies and sport, we tend to overuse one side of our body or certain groups of muscles more than others.
 This muscle imbalance can create extra stress on the joints and surrounding soft tissues which can increase the risk of pain and injury.
 We might simply put more weight down on one foot more than the other in standing, or from the way we use our bodies at work; especially from repetitive duties, or from the types of sports/hobbies we choose.
 Just like our car or boiler, our body can greatly benefit from “servicing” too!
 Pilates aims to rebalance the body and more specifically targets the stabilising muscles of the joints which may potentially decrease your risk of injury and slow down joint wear and tear.
 Pilates is a whole body work out and can be used as a single form of exercise or to complement your other activities by keeping your body better balanced and strong.

 It is recommended that a 60 minute physiotherapy assessment is done prior to attending the class so that any particular joint problems or muscle weaknesses, tightness or imbalances are identified.
 This enables the physiotherapist teaching the pilates class to have a thorough knowledge of any problems so exercises can be adjusted to you if necessary.
-Also available are small group sessions and 1:1 sessions.
-These can be individually adapted to suit your own needs, for example, standing Pilates exercises or sport specific Pilates exercises only.
+After your assessment an individual home program will be given, adapted to suit your needs, for example, standing Pilates exercises or sport specific Pilates exercises only.